-- Existence of the right to request access to data/ rectification or erasure of data/ restrict processing or object to processing; - i.
-Right to lodge a complaint with supervisory authority; - ii.
-Whether providing personal data is a contractual or legal requirement or necessary to enter into a contract & consequences of failure to provide data; - iv.
+- Existence of the right to request access to data/ rectification or erasure of data/ restrict processing or object to processing; - Data retention period or criteria used to determine the period; - iii.
+Right to lodge a complaint with supervisory authority; - iv.
+Whether providing personal data is a contractual or legal requirement or necessary to enter into a contract & consequences of failure to provide data; - v.
 Existence of automated decision making.